c3lang/c3-web/docs/faq/allfeatures.md

 18. Structs may implicitly convert to their `inline` member if they have one.
 19. Pointers to arrays may implicitly convert to slices.
 20. Any pointer may implicitly convert to an `any` containing the type of the pointee.
-21. An optional values will implicitly invoke “flatmap” on an expression it is a subexpression of.
+21. An optional value will implicitly invoke “flatmap” on an expression it is a subexpression of.
 22. Swizzling for arrays and vectors.
 For example, to reverse a 3-element vector `vec` via swizzling you can use `vec.xyz = vec.zyx;`.

 ### Changed